mercethem/mercethem/README.md

 <h4 align="center" > I'm a Student at Software Engineering and i have started codding in November 2022👨‍🎓 </h2>

 ## ⏲ What am i doing now:
-- 🔭 I’m currently learning Algorithms, Java, SQL and C 👩‍💻
+- 🔭 I’m currently learning Algorithms, Java, C, SQL, Linux and git 👩‍💻
 - 🌎 2023 Goals : Learning to algorithms, improve problem solving ability,
-  developing programs 🆓🤖
+  developing and using programs 🆓🤖
 - 👋 Fact: I love to search and learn new informations 🚀</h3>
 </p>